alegonzjur/PistonCup/README.md

 Python is the main language used in this project.
 The main libraries used are:

 - Pandas, Matplotlib, Seaborn are used to data analysis.
-- LightGBM (currently) is responsible to generate predictions.
+- LightGBM is responsible to generate predictions.
 - Flask is the application support of the algorithm.

 The environment is available on the repository to use it.
 (Model/ML.yml).